Works by Francis Bacon: The New Atlantis

 The work also goes on interpreting the ancient fable of Atlantis, considering the lost island as actually being the American continent, which would have had much greater civilizations in the distant past than the ones at present suggest, but whose greatness and achievements were destroyed and covered by a terrible flood, the present American Indians being just descendants of the more primitive people of the ancient civilization of Atlantis who had survived the flood because they lived apart from the civilization, in the mountains and high altitudes.

 The inhabitants of Bensalem are described as having a high moral character and honesty, no official accepting any payment for their services from the visitors, and the people being described as chaste and pious, as said by an inhabitant of the island:

-In the last third of the book, the Head of the Salomon's House takes one of the European visitors to show him all the scientific background of Salomon's House, where experiments are conducted in Baconian method to understand and conquer nature and to apply the collected knowledge to the betterment of society.
+In the last third of the book, the Head of Salomon's House takes one of the European visitors to show him all the scientific background of Salomon's House, where experiments are conducted in Baconian method to understand and conquer nature and to apply the collected knowledge to the betterment of society.
 Namely: 1) the end of their foundation; 2) the preparations they have for their works; 3) the several employments and function whereto their fellows are assigned; 4) and the ordinances and rites which they observe.

-In the society of Bensalem, Bacon anticipates the modern day research university.

-Here he portrayed a vision of the future of human discovery and knowledge and a practical demonstration of his method.
-The plan and organization of his ideal college, "Salomon's House", envisioned the modern research university in both applied and pure science.
+Here he portrays a vision of the future of human discovery and knowledge and a practical demonstration of his method.
+In the society of Bensalem, Bacon anticipates the modern-day research university in Salomon's House, in both applied and pure science.